jazzband/djangorestframework-simplejwt/docs/getting_started.md

     pip install django-ninja-jwt

-Also, you need to register `NinjaJWTDefaultController` controller to you Django-Ninja api.
+Also, you need to register `NinjaJWTDefaultController` controller to your Django-Ninja api.
 The `NinjaJWTDefaultController` comes with three routes `obtain_token`, `refresh_token` and `verify_token`

 ```python